 Disability from NMO may become worse over time.
 Most people with NMO develop weakness in their arms and legs.
 Others may have more severe symptoms.
 Many people with NMO need to start using a ventilator, which is a machine that helps them breathe.
 They may also need to work with an occupational therapist or social worker to address their disabilities.

 If you or a family member is diagnosed with NMO, it is important to build a support system that includes family, friends, professionals, and support groups.
-Individuals with major disabilities may need the support of doctors who specialize in NMO, occupational therapists, physical therapists, and social services professionals.
+A person with major disabilities may need the support of neurologists who specialize in NMO, occupational therapists, physical therapists, and social services professionals.

 - Neuromyelitis optica is a rare but serious disease that affects the central nervous system.

-- There is no cure but there medications and treatments may inhibit future disease flares.
+- There is no cure but there medicines and treatments may inhibit future disease flares.

-- Health care providers, physical and occupational therapists, and social workers can help you deal with your disease.
+- Many healthcare providers including physical and occupational therapists, and social workers can help you deal with your disease.